 In 2019, the Canadian Pediatric Society updated their guidelines to recommend introducing the common allergens as close to 6 months as possible.
 This update is based on a revealing study that showed that an earlier introduction of peanuts to high-risk infants helped prevent the development of a peanut allergy.
 As mentioned above, introduction at 4 months may be the protocol your doctor gives you based on your baby’s allergy risk, but most other babies should be introduced around 6 months, and not much later.
 I know it can make parents nervous to introduce these foods, but trust me on this one, it is worth it.

 All in all, always go by this rule:

 Go off of what your baby can DO versus how old they are

 The right time might be just after 5 months for some or maybe it’s at 7 months for others.
 Keep in mind that with preemies or having specific instructions from your doctor due to a medical reason may mean that you start earlier/later.
 Although, these are exceptions.

 And if you’re unsure about how to prepare your baby for solids, what types of food to offer, how to offer them and how to feed in a way to raise an adventurous eater, you need to check out the Baby Led Feeding Online Course!
-Trying a random thing here or there or trying to piece together the all the misinformation found on the internet is not only wasting time, but can cause undue stress.
+I know first hand that trying to piece together the all the misinformation found on the internet is not only wasting time, but can cause undue stress.
 For a step-by-step plan with videos, recipes and more, the course will 100% help!